 Hours & Information

 |Thursdays||11 AM- 6 PM||10 AM- 6 PM|

 At the end of 2022 we will be open our traditional (easy-to-remember) hours.

-Newport Public Library is pleased to announce that patrons may visit the library building for computer use and browsing the library shelves.
-Masks are highly recommended.
+Newport Public Library is pleased to offer full library services within the building.
+Masks are still highly recommended, although not required.
 Any person who does not wish to enter the building for services may still request curbside service at the door.
-Senior hours are still in place for seniors and immunocompromised persons.
-The first hour of business each day is for seniors and immunocompromised persons.

 - Books, magazines, audio books, kits – .25 cents per day per item